 Barr currently serves on the advisory boards of Lending Club, an online lending marketplace; ideas42, a behavioral economics research and development lab; the Financial Solutions Lab, an initiative to seed and scale innovations to build consumer financial security; the Federal Deposit Insurance Corporation Committee on Economic Inclusion; the Washington Center for Equitable Growth; and the U.S. Financial Diaries project.
 He is also a research fellow at the Filene Research Institute.

-Barr previously served as special assistant to Secretary of the Treasury Robert E. Rubin; deputy assistant secretary of the treasury for community development policy; special advisor to President William J. Clinton; special advisor and counselor on the policy planning staff at the U.S. State Department; and law clerk to U.S. Supreme Court Justice David H. Souter and Judge Pierre N. Leval, then of the Southern District of New York.
+Barr previously served as special assistant to former Secretary of the Treasury Robert E. Rubin; deputy assistant secretary of the treasury for community development policy; special adviser to former President William J. Clinton; special adviser and counselor on the policy planning staff at the U.S. State Department; and law clerk to former U.S. Supreme Court Justice David H. Souter and Judge Pierre N. Leval, then of the Southern District of New York.

-Barr received his J.D. from Yale Law School, an M.Phil. in international relations from Magdalen College, Oxford as a Rhodes Scholar, and his B.A., summa cum laude with honors in history, from Yale University.
+Barr received his J.D. from Yale Law School, a Master of Philosophy in international relations from Magdalen College, Oxford as a Rhodes Scholar, and his Bachelor of Arts, summa cum laude with honors in history, from Yale University.